-To participate in a ceremony, a student must file with their academic dean's office or records office an Application for Candidacy to Graduate or Intent to Participate Form, in addition to applying online.
+To participate in a ceremony, a student must apply online and file with their school's records office an Application for Candidacy to Graduate or Intent to Participate Form.

 Statute of Limitations for Degree Plans

 A student who has been readmitted to the University following an absence of more than three years will be expected to meet all current requirements for graduation.